-In the beginning, the German government deemed the age of 70 as an appropriate age for retirement (Bismarck himself was 74 at the time).
+In the beginning, the German government deemed the age of 70 as the appropriate age for retiring (Bismarck himself was 74 at the time).
 And there was, undoubtedly, concern on how this would be financed.

 It was only in 1916 that the age was reduced to 65 and, effectively, became the standard throughout the world for the most part.
-The American Social Security Act of 1935 followed suit making 65 the standard for retirement age.
+The American Social Security Act of 1935 followed suit establishing 65 as the standard age.
 This was half a century before the discovery of penicillin and other medical breakthroughs, a time when people did not have long lives.

 Over the past several decades, average life expectancy has increased.
 So, the official age has had upward pressure.
 For example, social security benefits are reduced if you retire prior to 66 and four months.
 With the demographic trend and surging volume of baby boomers retiring, there is a concern that funds are dwindling.

 For the most part, it is unlawful to force someone to retire.
-The Age Discrimination in Employment Act of 1967 (ADEA) from the US Department of Labor protects individuals from discrimination based on age.
-Prior to that time, mandatory retirement was common place once reaching the age of 65.
+The Age Discrimination in Employment Act of 1967 (ADEA) protects individuals from discrimination based on age.
+Prior to that time, retiring was mandatory once reaching the age of 65.

 Exceptions to this legislation occur in occupations that are either deemed too dangerous or require high levels of physical or mental health.
 Examples include military personnel, law enforcement, judges, air traffic controllers, and airline pilots.

 It probably doesn’t make sense to apply for social security unless you are retired or ready to retire.
 This may be dictated by health concerns or a stressful unfulfilling job.
 When you really think about it, if you don’t like your job or have a bad boss, consider the true cost of working those extra years?
-Is it really worth it?
-It becomes a trade-off between what is best for you against those few extra dollars.
+It becomes a trade off between what is best for you against those few extra dollars.

-Traditional company pension plans are a defined benefit plan providing a fixed monthly annuity for the rest of your life.
-Your pension amount is based upon years of service, contributions, and the age you retire.
-A properly managed pension fund should never run out of money.
+Traditional company pension plans are defined benefits providing a fixed monthly annuity for the rest of your life.
+Your amount is based upon years of service, contributions, and the age you stop working.
+A properly managed fund should never run out of money.
 In the event that the fund couldn’t meet obligations, the Pension Benefit Guaranty Corporation (PBGC) would take over.
 As a federal entity, the PBGC was created in 1974 to protect pensioners.Also, social security is a type of pension that you have contributed to throughout your working life.
 No one knows what will happen for sure, although it is probable we will see changes as trust funds are projected to become exhausted by 2037 (for more details, see Baby Boomer Facts).

 You might think that retiring is the opportunity to slow down and enjoy life.
 Generally, this means spending more time with family and friends.
 A life of leisure pursuing new and old interests / hobbies.
 Examples might include travelling, photography, fishing, or anything else you have a passion for or would like to try.

 Whereas all this sounds wonderful, most things cost money.
 With oodles of free time yet on a fixed income, many of these interests become too expensive.
 Boredom can easily set in with the days filled with meaningless activity.
-This leads many to decide that a traditional retirement is not for them.
+This leads many to decide that the traditional way is not for them.

 There is a growing trend of retirees re-entering the workforce.
 It may be as a consultant in an area of expertise or simply something you enjoy.
 Examples might include working at a golf course, a greenhouse, or becoming a local tour guide.

 Whether forced upon you or it is voluntary, retiring early has become more prevalent.
 Corporate downsizing, health issues, and job dissatisfaction are the primary reasons.
-The majority of us do not have the financial resources to sustain 30 or more years of retirement.
-Simply stated, we will outlive our savings and other options will need to be explored.
+The majority of us do not have the financial resources to sustain 30 or more years after stopping work.
+Simply stated, we will outlive our savings and other options need to be explored.